Updated: Nov 23

 The Chosen begins with two episodes that follow the arc of Mary Magdalene (Lilith) very closely.
 As Season One of The Chosen progresses, Mary's story fades into the background and the show becomes more male-dominated, focusing primarily on Simon, Nicodemus, and Matthew.
 Episode 8 returns Season One of The Chosen back to where it began, with a storyline that features female characters in much more prominent roles and explores the effect that Jesus' ministry brought to women in a variety of situations.
 In particular, this episode of The Chosen shows us the impact of Jesus on Simon's wife (Eden), her mother, Nicodemus' wife (Zohara), Mary, and Photina (the Samaritan Woman at the Well from the well-known passage in John 4) - all against the backdrop of the unjust patriarchal society of ancient Israel.
 While there are plenty of other interesting topics in the episode, as we see several male storylines wrapped up, The Chosen Episode 8 presents a great opportunity to talk to youth about women, patriarchy, and the impact of Jesus on the gender dynamics of society.

-Intro to The Chosen Season 1 Episode 8: Jesus Treated Women Differently
+The Chosen Season 1 Episode 8 Intro Questions: Jesus Treated Women Differently

 To begin, ask your students:

 Have you ever been concerned about how women are sometimes treated in the Old Testament?